fbpx

 Day 15 - Hoi An

-Arrive in Danang by train and travel by minibus for approximately 1 hour to Hoi An, a UNESCO World Heritage Centre that continues to undergo restoration work today.
+Arrive in Danang by train and travel by minibus to Hoi An – a UNESCO World Heritage site that continues to undergo restoration work today.
 It was a major trading port with the West from the 17th century.
 Today, parts of Hoi An look exactly as they did more than a century ago.
 Your leader will take you on a sightseeing walk through the Old Town and visit some of the city's major attractions.
 A sightseeing pass is included in your tour so you can visit a selection of the major sights.
-Hoi An is also a shopping mecca, so head down to the markets and street stalls to browse paintings, woodwork, ceramics and lanterns.
+Hoi An is also a shopping haven, so head down to the markets and street stalls to browse paintings, woodwork, ceramics and lanterns.
 It’s also famous for its tailors who can make beautiful items to order, and with almost three full days here you have the chance to have some unique pieces whipped up.

 Day 16 - Hoi An